sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Internal error.
 Failed to process the FTP command "%(line)s". %(details)s
 :Groups: operational, authenticated, failure, failure-critical, ftp, failure-specific
 :From version: 1.6.0
-:To version: None
 :Description: None
 :Data:
   :line: Full line of FTP command that generated the error.

-10017
-^^^^^

-:Message: No authentication method enabled.
-Users will not be able to authenticate against the FTP/FTPS service.
-Please enable one of the supported authentication methods.
-:Groups: session, failure, failure-high, ftp, failure-specific
-:From version: 1.7.4
-:To version: 4.5.0
-:Description: None

-10018
-^^^^^

-:Message: Password-based authentication must be enabled when FTPS is not enabled.
-:Groups: operational, session, failure, failure-high, failure-specific, ftp
-:From version: 1.7.4
-:To version: 4.5.0
-:Description: None